-Drivers for Windows ME & 2000
+Drivers for Windows ME and XP

-The following are descriptions of what each autorun menu item does when selected with the mouse.
+The following are descriptions of each autorun menu item.
 Due to ongoing improvements in the support CD, there may be some differences between this User's Manual and your support CD.
 The names in quotations are the actual driver names displayed in the System Properties of MS Windows.
 Windows cannot contain all the device drivers from every manufacturer, with every update; therefore the provided support CD will contain the best driver for your built-in devices and should be used in place of any Windows default drivers.